tidyverse/tidyverse.org/content/blog/performant-code/index.md

 </div>

-The most important tools to help you understand what's slowing your code down, though, have little to do with the tidyverse at all!
+The most important tools to help you understand what's slowing your code down have little to do with the tidyverse at all!

 ### profvis